nathancarter/weblurch/doc/wiki.md

 ## To-dos

- * Move the `formatContentForWiki` and `formatContentFromWiki` functions out of the main app code and into the MediaWiki plugin.
  * Add a check to all wiki-related actions in the app, checking to see if the app is running on github before proceeding.
 If it is, then do not run the action itself, but instead pop up an alert dialog saying that the